toddbluhm/sinon-bluebird/README.md

 ### Spies

+All spy methods are identical to `sinon`'s version except it automatically unwraps the bluebird promise (if a promise is returned) and compares directly to the unwrapped value.
+We append the word `Promise` to each method to denote it unwraps a promise.

 #### Return Value Methods

 *Promises cannot be in a pending state otherwise an error will be thrown.*

 **.returnedPromise(value)**

-Identical to sinon `.returned()` except it automatically unwraps the bluebird promise(if a promise is returned) and compares directly to the unwrapped value.

 **.alwaysReturnedPromise(value)**

-Identical to sinon `.alwaysReturned()` except it automatically unwraps the bluebird promise(if a promise is returned) and compares directly to the unwrapped value.

 #### Called With Methods